suha0331/notey-frontend/README.md

 ## About Notey

 Welcome to Notey!
 This is a digital bulletin board that allows you to take a "notey" and make a list of all the notes that you save.
-There is also a delete button if you want erase the note.s
+There is also a delete button if you want to erase any of the notes.

 ## Starting the app locally